 Clothing is a great way to reduce your sun exposure but how do you know the clothing you're buying will keep you safe in the sun?

-The UPF Certification Trade Mark is an Australian government trademark that is often used to identify sun protective clothing.
-If a garment carries this Trade Mark it means that laboratory testing has been done and we have been satisfied that the materials used to construct that product will provide the amount of sun protection stated.
+ARPANSA swing tags carry the Sun Protection Certification Trade Mark, which is an Australian government trademark used to identify sun protective products.
+If a garment carries this trademark it means that laboratory testing has been done by ARPANSA, and we are satisfied that the materials used to construct the product will provide the amount of sun protection stated.

-To find out more about using the our UPF rating swing tags see UPF Trade Mark Information.
+To find out more about using ARPANSA swing tags see Sun Protection Trade Mark Information.

 To find out more about the standard for sun protective clothing see our Australian and New Zealand sun protective clothing standard page.